realyze/pr-train/README.md

 ## Example with explanation

 You finished coding a feature and now you have a patch that is over 1000 SLOCs long.
 That's a big patch.
-Ass a good citizen, you want to split the diff into multiple PRs, e.g.:
+As a good citizen, you want to split the diff into multiple PRs, e.g.:

 - `fred_billing-refactor_frontend_bits`
 - `fred_billing-refactor_backend_bits`